WP-a2z/woocommerce/readme.txt

 **WooCommerce**

+* Fix - Corrects a hard-coded reference to the WP post meta table within the HPOS Migration Helper, that would fail on some sites. [#36100](https://github.com/woocommerce/woocommerce/pull/36100)
 * Fix - Drop usage of WP 5.9 function in the product quantity selector template. [#36054](https://github.com/woocommerce/woocommerce/pull/36054)
 * Fix - Add a data migration for changed New Zealand and Ukraine state codes [#35669](https://github.com/woocommerce/woocommerce/pull/35669)
 * Fix - Fix error in onboarding wizard when plugin is activated but includes unexpected output. [#35866](https://github.com/woocommerce/woocommerce/pull/35866)